 Sitting in the middle of “Quality Row”, the erstwhile term for the 100 block of Leigh Street, where many affluent blacks of the early, bustling 20th century resided, the home is recognized by the prominent green and white striped awning.
 Jackson Ward was a very vibrant, busy, and economically sound neighborhood and the Walker family cherished it.
 Many of the other homes of the block are also noted as a part of the National Park Service, and they’ve been renovated to reflect the charm and prominence of the era.
 It is a beautiful home, replicating the Walker family lifestyle of the 1930s, exhibiting their furnishings and décor.

 Visit The Maggie L. Walker Historic Site.
-It’s a great opportunity to view a film reflecting the times of Richmond during Mrs. Walker’s life and receive a guided tour of her residence.
+It’s a great opportunity to view a film reflecting the times of Richmond and Jackson Ward during Mrs. Walker’s life and receive a guided tour of her residence.
 There is also a gift shop.

 Hours of operation are:

 - Monday through Saturday, 9 a.m. to 4:30 p.m., (Winter Hours: November 1 through February 28);

 - Monday through Saturday, 9 a.m. to 5 p.m., (Summer Hours: March 1 through October 31).

 House is closed on Sundays, New Year’s Day, Thanksgiving, and Christmas Day.

 Originally posted on April 15, 2011 on examiner dot com.
 This article has since been updated.